LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 After training and evaluating the model, you'll have access to:
 - **Classification report**: A detailed report of precision, recall, f1-score, and support for each gesture class.
 - **Confusion matrix heatmap**: A visual representation of the model’s confusion matrix, showing true vs predicted labels.
+- The LSTM Model prooved to Overfit however, the NN model had an accuracy of 84.78% when tested against an independent dataset and the self-learning Semi-Supervised model had an accuracy of 69.57% against an independent dataset, and the Student-Teacher Semi-Supervised model had an accuracy of 63.04% against an independent dataset.
+The mentioned results prooves and confirms the success of the suggested methodology to identify **Instinctive Gestures** leveraging Neural Networks and Machine Learning.

 ## Contributing